ebarthur/grocery-shop/checkout/README.md

 - **Search Functionality:** Cashiers can search for products by entering keywords in a search box.
 The application highlights the rows that match the search term for easy identification.

 - **Adding to Cart:** Cashiers can input the Product ID of a desired product in the provided entry field.
 Upon clicking the "Add to Cart" button, the selected product is added to a shopping cart displayed on the interface.
+A new quantity feature has been added: if you type 'Product ID' x (number, e.g., 2), it sets the quantity to the specified number.

 - **Checkout:** The "Checkout" button completes the transaction by displaying a messagebox with a summary of the items in the shopping cart.
 The cart is then cleared for the next transaction.